 Playwright and performer, specializing in young people's theatre, born in Toronto, Ontario, August 14, 1950.
 He studied at Trent University

 He has been closely associated with Theatre Direct, for which he wrote How I Wonder What You Are (1982), and Roseneath Theatre, for which he wrote and co-produced The Book of Miracles (with David S. Craig, 1993) and Head ŕ Tête (with Craig, 1989).
-For Roseneath Theatre he has performed in his own Morgan's Journey (1985).
+For Roseneath Theatre he has performed in his own Morgan's Journey (1985), which has become one of the longest touring shows in Canada.

-He lives in Toronto with his wife, Susan Lee Marcus, and their two children Diana and Clare.
+He lives in Toronto with his wife, Susan Lee Marcus, with whom he has two children, Diana and Clare.